 Dr. Wang is a mix-methods health services and health policy researcher with nearly 20 years of professional experience.
 She applies her interest and expertise in cost, coverage, and access issues as they impact vulnerable populations and leads Medicaid 1115 waiver evaluation initiatives in Massachusetts and other states.
 She has experience in value-based purchasing programs and has led various projects for the Centers for Medicare & Medicaid Services, including leading a Medicare Part D star rating project, developing performance measures for monitoring Medicare Parts C and D plans, and helping create a Qualified Health Plan Quality Rating system.

 In addition, her work relates to the behavioral health needs of children and families.
 This includes evaluating a home-based pediatric palliative care model, a demonstration of community-based alternative to psychiatric residential treatment facilities for children with serious emotional disturbance, and a psychiatric consultation model for providers treating children with autism or intellectual disability.

-Prior to joining Commonwealth Medicine, Wang held leadership roles at policy consulting firms including the American Institutes for Research and IMPAQ International.
-In her earlier career, she worked at the University of Maryland Baltimore and Center on Budget and Policy Priorities.
-Her other areas of experiences include employment for youth with disabilities, behavioral health, Alzheimer disease, and more, through her work with the Agency for Healthcare Research and Quality, the Patient-centered Outcome Research Institute, and the Robert Wood Johnson Foundation.
+Before joining Commonwealth Medicine, Wang held leadership roles at policy consulting firms, including the American Institutes for Research and IMPAQ International.
+Previously, she worked at the University of Maryland Baltimore and the Center on Budget and Policy Priorities, and helped lead projects at the Agency for Healthcare Research and Quality and the Patient-centered Outcome Research Institute.

-Wang holds a doctorate and master’s degree in public policy with a focus on program evaluation from the University of Maryland Baltimore County.
-She earned both a master's and bachelor's degree in public administration from Nanjing University.
+Wang earned a bachelor’s degree and master's degree in public administration from Nanjing University, and a master's degree and a doctorate in public policy with a focus on program evaluation from the University of Maryland.